learn-co-curriculum/hs-my-pets-oo-lab/README.md

 ### Instructions

+Write your code in the cooresponding files in the `lib` directory.
 Run the tests and build out your classes.
 Let the tests guide how to build your classes.

 ### Resources